RegiByte/emergent/README.md

 type PartialExecutors = Partial<Executors>;
 ```

-**Note:** `EffectExecutorMap` automatically includes `dispatch` in your executor context, so you can call `ctx.dispatch()` without additional type annotations.
-This is useful for when you want to feed new events back into the system.
-For advanced cases where you don't need dispatch, use `EffectExecutorMapBase`.
+**Note:** `EffectExecutorMap` automatically includes `dispatch` in your executor context, allowing you to dispatch new events from executors.
+For cases where dispatch is not needed, use `EffectExecutorMapBase`.

 ### Composability